 In this step, you get to know the most important API functions of preCICE: initialize, advance, and finalize.

 As a first preparation step, you need to include the preCICE library headers.
-In C++, you need to include the file SolverInterface.hpp.
-The handle to the preCICE API is the class precice::SolverInterface.
+In C++, you need to include the file precice.hpp.
+The handle to the preCICE API is the class precice::Participant.
 Its constructor requires the participant’s name, the preCICE configuration file’s name and the rank and size of the current thread.
 Once the basic preCICE interface is set up, we can steer the behaviour of preCICE.
 For that we need the following functions:

-SolverInterface( String participantName, String configurationFileName, int rank, int size );
+Participant( String participantName, String configurationFileName, int rank, int size );

-double initialize();
+void initialize();

-double advance ( double computedTimeStepLength );
+void advance ( double computedTimeStepSize );

 void finalize();